premkiran7/Inshorts-Desktop-Notifier/readme.md

 The below configuration was done to achieve the above in Ubuntu 16.04

-Goto /etc/rc.local and add the appropriate command to run 'app.py' in the background In dash, type startup applications and add the appropriate command to run 'desktop_notifier.py'
+Goto /etc/rc.local and add the appropriate command to run 'app.py' in the background.
+In dash, type startup applications and add the appropriate command to run 'desktop_notifier.py'.